 - Epulis gravidarum of the gingiva

 - Subcutaneous and intravascular granuloma pyogenicum (histological diagnosis)

-- Granuloma pyogenicum with satelliteosis (especially in children and young adults; recurrent tumor with synchronous shooting of multiple satellite nodules)
+- Granuloma pyogenicum with satellitosis (especially in children and young adults; recurrent tumor with synchronous flare-up of multiple satellite nodules)

 EtiopathogenesisThis section has been translated automatically.

-Banal injury with subsequent development of an overflowing, vascular granulation tissue; more common during pregnancy.
-Apparently, BRAF and RAS mutations play a role in the pathogenesis of this reactive tumor.
+Frequently occurring after trivial injury, with subsequent development of an exuberant, vascular granulation tissue; frequent in pregnancy.
+Apparently BRAF and RAS mutations play a role in the pathogenesis of this "reactive" and thus benign tumor.

 ManifestationThis section has been translated automatically.

 Common during pregnancy (epulis gravidarum of the gingiva) with postpartum involution.